lazanasAle/Operating_Systems/README.md

       - Language: **C++**
       - System Calls: `fork()`, `execl()`, `waitpid()`, `kill()`
-      - IPC: We used 'boost::interprocess::managed_shared_memory' for shared memory usage, 'boost::interprocess_mutex' for mutual exclusion when processors access the shared queue.
-For signal handling we used the library '<csignal>' and handled SIGCHLD signal when the scheduled processes (child processes of the processors) terminate.
+      - IPC: We used `boost::interprocess::managed_shared_memory` for shared memory usage, `boost::interprocess_mutex` for mutual exclusion when processors access the shared queue.
+For signal handling we used the library `<csignal>` and handled SIGCHLD signal when the scheduled processes (child processes of the processors) terminate.
       -

       --